ProKelly/nanogpt/README.md

 # nanogpt
-building and training a transformer model to generate the writings of william shakespear
+building and training a transformer model to generate the writings from the Holy Bible